Zeppelin LZ 121 Nordstern

-The LZ 121 was a civilian airship from the Weimar Republic, a Y-Class zeppelin with a total length of 130.8 m.
+LZ 121 was a civilian airship from the Weimar Republic, a Y-Class zeppelin with a total length of 130.8 m.
 It received the nickname Nordstern while in German service, before it was given to France as war reparations on 13 June 1921.

-In France she was renamed the Méditerranée and operated as a civilian air transport for a year.
+In France she was renamed Méditerranée and operated as a civilian air transport for a year.
 She was transferred to the French Navy and served in the Mediterranean for four years.
 She was decommissioned and broken up in August 1926.

 Construction

 The LZ 121 was built by Luftschiffbau Zeppelin in Friedrichshafen, Germany after the First World War as a sister ship of LZ 120.
 It was built to transport passengers on regular flights from Friedrichshafen to Berlin and Stockholm.
 The ship was completed as a Y-Class zeppelin in January 1920 and had a total length of 130.8 m.
 It had a diameter of 18.7 m and a 22,500 m³ gas volume contained in 13 gas cells.
 The ship could reach a top speed of 130 km/h, with four Maybach Mb IVa, 245 hp 6-cylinder inline engines driving three propellers.
 The ship had accommodations for 16 crew members and 20 passengers in the four gondolas.